mickem/nscp/docs/docs/reference/client/NRDPClient.md

 # NRDPClient

-NRDP client can be used both from command line and from queries to check remote systes via NRDP
+NRDP client can be used both from command line and from queries to check remote systems via NRDP